Turner Hall of Monroe

 The Old World ambiance of the Turner Hall of Monroe provides the perfect backdrop for this unique European-style Christmas market.
 The Christkindlmarkt, or literally translated, Christ-Child Market, is a traditional German Christmas market with origins dating back to the 14th century.
 One of the most famous and oldest markets, which was first officially recorded in 1628, is held annually in Nuremberg.
 Christkindlmarkts take place in many cities throughout Germany, attracting millions of visitors, as well as in areas of the United States where immigrants brought the tradition with them.

-Also part of the market, a European-style café, including homemade Swiss baked goods and treats from Turner Hall's Ratskeller Restaurant, will offer Christkindlmarkt shoppers a chance to relax and take in the holiday atmosphere.
-For a larger menu selection, the lower level Ratskeller Restaurant will also be open for lunch and dinner during both days of the market.
+Also part of the market, homemade Swiss baked goods and traditional Glüwein (hot spiced wine), will offer Christkindlmarkt shoppers a chance to relax and take in the holiday atmosphere.
+The lower level Ratskeller Restaurant will also be open both days of the market from 11 am - 9 pm.

 Treat yourself to the experience this year, and you'll want to make the Christkindlmarkt one of your holiday shopping traditions every year!